KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-NearCompliments by semox](https://github.com/semox/MMM-NearCompliments)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-NearCompliments.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-NEO by mykle1](https://github.com/mykle1/MMM-NEO)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-NEO.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-neoomAPI by MartinLoidolt](https://github.com/MartinLoidolt/MMM-neoomAPI)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-NesteBussAtB by ottopaulsen](https://github.com/ottopaulsen/MMM-NesteBussAtB)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - W - package.json issue: No license field.
+2. `package.json` issue: No license field.
 3. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-NestRemoteThermostat by sisimomo](https://github.com/sisimomo/MMM-NestRemoteThermostat)